areenberg/phasedist/README.md

 # PhaseDist

-Fit continuous and discrete-time phase-type distributions in Python.
+PhaseDist is a Python package for fitting continuous and discrete phase-type distributions.

+## Features

+# Installation

+# Quick start guide

+# Documentation